krusynth/digitalpolicy/content/_policies/hiring.md

 ## Categories & Types of Service

-There are three "categories" of service in the governemnt: **Competitive Service**, **Excepted Service**, and **Senior Executive Service**.
+There are three "categories" of service in the government: **Competitive Service**, **Excepted Service**, and **Senior Executive Service**.

 **Competitive Service** jobs make up the majority of all roles in the government.
 These roles are "standard" government jobs, with no special requirements or concerns.
 As suggested by the name, these staff can apply to internal-to-government job postings.
 Typically there is a 1-year probationary period for these jobs.

 **Excepted Service** staff are federal employees without competitive status.
-These are typically term appointees, and/or those hired via [Direct Hire Authoriites](#direct-hire-authorities).
+These are typically term appointees, and/or those hired via [Direct Hire Authorities](#direct-hire-authorities).
 Typically, but not always, these are staff with **term appointments**.

 **Senior Executive Service (SES)** are senior leadership jobs in the government.
 These staff can be either career staff or **political appointees**.
 Applying for SES jobs is especially difficult, and requires a special resume format that includes documentation of the [22 **Executive Core Qualifications (ECQs)**](https://www.opm.gov/policy-data-oversight/senior-executive-service/executive-core-qualifications/).
 Staff must be reviewed and approved by an SES board as part of the hiring process, but once approved they do not need to repeat the approval process.
 Existing federal staff must have been GS-15 or equivalent for at least a year beforehand.
 {:#ses}

 @CIOs are almost always SES, but other "C-suite" staff may not be.
 At larger agencies, some or all staff directly beneath the CIO may be SES, but this is not comparatively common.
 It has [long been noted that the SES is lacking in diversity](https://www.gao.gov/products/gao-04-123t), being predominantly older white men.

-All staff are also either categorized as **Career**, meaning regular federal employees, or **Politial**, meaning they have been appointed by the President for that job.
+All staff are also either categorized as **Career**, meaning regular federal employees, or **Political**, meaning they have been appointed by the President for that job.
 Typically political staff leave at the end of a president's term.
 Most senior leadership in an agency is usually political, but @CIOs may be either career or political.

 It is possible to move from a political appointee to a career staff position, commonly referred to as "burrowing."
 This is generally considered to be a bad practice and undermining the purpose of a non-political government, it does still happen.